History of the North of England Irish Terrier Club

 In the mid-fifties Charlie and Mavis Pollard joined and after their Chs.
 Depleach Kettledrum and Micky Finn have been successful with their Lynphens, particularly Ch.
 L Express so influential in the USA.
 In 1957 the Club were awarded their first Championship Show and held at Rusholme Town Hall, Manchester, with Bobby Grant as judge.
 Despite the success of this event it was to be another thirty-two years before their next Championship Show.

-Since the fifties there have been a string of successful members with Paddy Carroll the most influential with his Carolmacs.
+Since the fifties there have been a string of successful members with Paddy Carroll, our late Patron, the most influential with his Carolmacs.
 He took his turn as Club Secretary as did other successful exhibitors, Beryl Bell and her Woodvilles and Ged Morrison's Gedmors.
-Our current Chairman, Stan Brown has made his mark with his Yewoods whilst Jill Livesey, joining in 1981, has left the job of Secretary from 1982 to the present to husband Paul, while she got on with making a success of her Riojems.
+Stan Brown having made his mark with his Yewoods took on the role as Chairman whilst Jill Livesey, joining in 1981, got on with making a success of her Riojems leaving the job of Secretary from 1982 to husband Paul, now our President.
+Valerie Kenyon had success with her Lacus Irish and Lakelands and it was her partnership with Wendy and Keith Bower that brought Wendy into the breed and who now serves us well as Secretary/Treasurer.

 My apologies to the many not mentioned here who have worked so hard and without whom there would have been no Club.

 Paul Livesey, Hon.
-Secretary, The North of England Irish Terrier Club.
-[8th January 2010]
+President, The North of England Irish Terrier Club.
+[Updated 18th August 2020]